Nanchang University

+Nanchang University (NCU; 南昌大学) is a provincial public university in Nanchang, Jiangxi, China.
+It is affiliated with the Province of Jiangxi, and co-sponsored by the Jiangxi Provincial People's Government and the Ministry of Education of China.
+The university is part of Project 211 and the Double First-Class Construction.

 History

 The history of the university can be traced back to Jiangxi Public Medical School established in 1921, National Chung-Cheng Medical College established in 1937, National Chung-Cheng University established in 1940, Jiangxi University established in 1958, and Jiangxi Polytechnic College established in 1958.
 The large and most important merger happened in 1993 when Jiangxi University (1958-1993) and Jiangxi Polytechnic University (1958-1993) were merged and renamed as Nanchang University (NCU).
 In 1997, NCU was selected to "Project 211" by the Ministry of Education, and has always been listed in the top 100 national key universities in mainland China.
 In the year of 2004, the agreement on jointly developing NCU was signed by the Government of Jiangxi Province and the Ministry of Education.
-Later, Jiangxi Medical College was merged into NCU as "Faculty of Medicine" in 2005, but retain the name of Jiangxi Medical College.
+Later, Jiangxi Medical College was merged into NCU as "Faculty of Medicine" in 2005, but it retained the name of Jiangxi Medical College.

 Campus

-Since several institutional merges happened previously, the university is currently composed of five campuses.
+Since several institutional merges happened previously, the university is currently composed of four campuses.
 Its main campus - Qianhu Campus is located in Nanchang, the capital city of Jiangxi Province.
 The main campus occupies an area of 300 hectares and is home to all of its undergraduate students, most graduate students, most research institutes and labs, and most faculty and staff.